gardener/gardener-extension-provider-azure/hack/api-reference/api.md

 <a href="#azure.provider.extensions.gardener.cloud/v1alpha1.NetworkConfig">NetworkConfig</a>)
 </p>
 <p>
-<p>NatGatewayConfig contains configuration for the nat gateway and the attached resources.</p>
+<p>NatGatewayConfig contains configuration for the NAT gateway and the attached resources.</p>
 </p>
 <table>
 <thead>